Tinsukia district: History

-16th century

-The area of the present district was an integral part of the Sutiya kingdom during the medieval period.
-After the defeat of the Sutiyas, the Ahoms appointed Prasengmung Borgohain as the Sadiya-Khowa Gohain to rule the region.

-19th century

-The area of the present district was an integral part of the Sutiya kingdom during the medieval period.
-After the defeat of the Sutiyas, the Ahoms appointed Prasengmung Borgohain as the Sadiya-Khowa Gohain to rule the region.
+The area of the present district was an integral part of the Chutia kingdom during the medieval period.
+After the defeat of the Chutias, following the Chutia-Ahom conflicts, the Ahoms appointed Phrasengmung Borgohain as the Sadiya-Khowa Gohain to rule the region.

 Later, the Matak kingdom rose in its place after the Moamoria rebellion.
 The older name of Tinsukia city was Bengmara.
-It was later made the capital of the Motok Kingdom when a member of the former Sutiya royal family named Sarbananada Singha established his capital at Rangagarh situated in the bank of river Guijan.
+It was later made the capital of the Motok Kingdom when a member of the former Chutia royal family named Sarbananada Singha established his capital at Rangagarh situated in the bank of river Guijan.
 In 1791 AD, he transferred his capital to the city of Bengmara.
 Bengmara was built by King Sarbananda Singha with the help of his Minister, Gopinath Barbaruah (alias Godha).
 The city was built in the middle of the present city of Tinsukia.
 It was declared the 23rd district of Assam on 1 October 1989 when it was split from Dibrugarh.

 Several tanks were dug in the days of Sarbananda Singha viz.
 Chauldhuwa Pukhuri, Kadamoni pukhuri, Da Dharua Pukhuri, Mahdhuwa Pukhuri, Bator Pukhuri, Logoni Pukhuri, Na-Pukhuri, Devi Pukhuri, Kumbhi Pukhuri, and Rupahi Pukhuri.
 Apart from these ponds, there are many ancient roads constructed in different parts of the Muttack territory.
 Godha-Borbaruah road, Rangagarah road, Rajgor road, and Hatiali road were main roads within the territory.

 In 1823, the British first discovered tea plants in Sadiya and the first tea plantation was started in Chabua near Tinsukia.
 The name Chabua comes from "Chah-Buwa"/tea plantation.
 In 1882, the Dibru–Sadiya Railway was opened to traffic by the Assam Railway & Trading Company, centred on Tinsukia, and a turning point in the economic development of north-east India.